GET HARD RESULTS. Start here

 Taking on the following healthy habits may help naturally prevent or limit ED symptoms:

 • Quit smoking.
-According to a 2014 scientific review of the effects of smoking on the body, people who smoke are more likely to develop ED than those who don’t, regardless of age and other health conditions.
-An erection depends on the blood vessels in your penis.
-When these blood vessels are compromised (a side effect of smoking), it can make getting an erection difficult.
+According to a 2014 scientific review, people who smoke are more likely to develop ED than those who don’t, regardless of age and other health conditions.
+An erection depends on the blood vessels in your penis, and when they’re compromised (a side effect of smoking), it can make getting an erection difficult.
 See our guide to learn more about the link between smoking and erectile dysfunction.

-• Limit your alcohol intake.
-Booze can make you more uninhibited, but too much can also quickly put the kibosh on your ability to get and stay hard.
+• Limit alcohol.
+Booze can make you more uninhibited, but too much can quickly put the kibosh on your ability to get and stay hard.

 • Get physical.
 Regular physical activity can improve health markers like blood pressure and increase blood flow to the penis.
 Our blog goes into detail about how weight and obesity can affect your erection.